Pothole plagued Harare seeks to build climate-resilient roads

 The roads are especially suited to countries that experience heavy and often torrential downpours, he said.

-A half kilometre concrete stretch of road the Mvuma road in Zimbabwe's Midlands Province, constructed as a pilot scheme more than 20 years ago, is still intact and undamaged, he said.
+A half kilometer concrete stretch of road the Mvuma road in Zimbabwe's Midlands Province, constructed as a pilot scheme more than 20 years ago, is still intact and undamaged, he said.

 The investment in concrete roads would soon lead to cost savings, said Harare council spokesman Chideme.